 Estimated resident populations (i.e. data to 30 June 2015) for the new Local Government Areas (LGAs) established in 2016 in NSW were calculated by the Centre for Epidemiology and Evidence, NSW Ministry of Health, based on ABS data from historical LGA, Statistical Local Area (SLA), census collection district (CD) or SA1-level ERPs.

-The projections for 2016, 2021, 2026, 2031 and 2036 have been produced by the NSW Department of Planning and Environment using the cohort component modelling method.
+The projections for 2016, 2021, 2026, 2031 and 2036 have been produced by the NSW Department of Planning, Industry and Environment using the cohort component modelling method.
 The model takes a population broken down by age groups and moves them forward in time using assumptions about when and how many people will die, how many babies women will have at certain ages, and how many people will move into and out of an area.
 This is the most common method used by demographers.
-The details of the method, process and assumptions can be found at the NSW Department of Planning and Environment website.
+The details of the method, process and assumptions can be found on the NSW Department of Planning, Industry and Environment website.

 The NSW population projections use a top-down approach working down from the state, to region, to local government area (LGA).
 State and region projections have not been affected by changes to the LGA boundaries.
 LGA projections for the new boundaries have been created by adding together projections where whole Councils have been amalgamated.
 Where boundaries have been changed to create new Councils, populations were distributed based on information about housing completions and short-term housing supply forecasts.

 The 2016 projections are for new Councils that have been announced.
-Data for new Councils that are pending will be released when they become official (please see NSW Department of Planning and Environment, NSW Population Projection User Guide below).
+Data for new Councils that are pending will be released when they become official (please see NSW Department of Planning, Industry and Environment, NSW Population Projection User Guide below).

 Population data is often presented in a form of a pyramid.
 A population pyramid consists of two back-to-back bar graphs, one showing the number of males and one showing the number of females in a particular population in five-year age groups.